 We have substantial ongoing capital expenditure requirements.
-We made purchases of property, plant and equipment of \$9 million and \$49 million for the three months ended March 31, 2003 and 2002, respectively.
-The majority of the capital expenditures in 2003 related to customer premise equipment and our rebuild and upgrade program.
+We made purchases of property, plant and equipment of \$2 million and \$8 million for the three months ended March 31, 2003 and 2002, respectively.
+The majority of the capital expenditures relates to our customer premise equipment and rebuild and upgrade program.
 Upgrading our cable systems has enabled us to offer digital television, cable modem high-speed Internet access, video-on-demand, interactive services, additional channels and tiers, and expanded pay-per-view options to a larger customer base.
-Our capital expenditures in 2003 were funded primarily from cash flows from operating activities and borrowings under our credit facilities.
-In addition, during the three months ended March 31, 2003 and 2002, our liabilities related to capital expenditures decreased \$12 million and \$10 million, respectively.
+Our capital expenditures in 2003 were funded from cash flows from operating activities.
+In addition, during the three months ended March 31, 2003 and 2002, our liabilities related to capital expenditures decreased \$3 million and \$2 million, respectively.

-During 2003, we expect to spend approximately \$90 million to \$120 million in the aggregate on capital expenditures.
+During 2003, we expect to spend approximately \$10 million to \$20 million in the aggregate on capital expenditures.
 We expect our capital expenditures in 2003 will be lower than 2002 levels because our rebuild and upgrade plans are largely completed.